jamespfennell/transiter/docs/src/deployment.md

     restart: always
 ```

-The Postgres you use doesn't need to be on the same machine.
+The Postgres instance doesn't need to be on the same machine.
 You can even used a managed Postgres service like Google's CloudSQL.

 ## Reverse proxy